python/mypy/docs/source/error_code_list.rst

 Check for overload signatures that cannot match [overload-cannot-match]
 --------------------------------------------------------------------------

-In the case of an overloaded function, if one of the signatures is never accessible, this error may occur.
-An example where this can occur is with the utilization of object and int types.
-Consider swapping the declaration of the two types so that the narrower signature is declared before the broader signature.
+Warn if an ``@overload`` variant can never be matched, because an earlier overload has a wider signature.
+For example, this can happen if the two overloads accept the same parameters and each parameter on the first overload has the same type or a wider type than the corresponding parameter on the second overload.

 Example: